 Regional campus (Hamilton, Middletown, and Voice of America Learning Center) security is provided by contracted security personnel who are not sworn police officers and do not have arrest authority.
-The Hamilton City Police Department has law enforcement authority at the Hamilton campus, the Middletown City Police Department has law enforcement authority at the Middletown campus, the West Chester Police Department has law enforcement authority at the Voice of America Learning Center, the Dublin Police Department has law enforcement authority at the Dublin Coffman campus, the City of Wilmington Police Department has law enforcement authority at the Wilmington campus and the Police Grand-Ducale, Luxembourg has law enforcement authority at the Luxembourg campus.
+The Hamilton City Police Department has law enforcement authority at the Hamilton campus, the Middletown City Police Department has law enforcement authority at the Middletown campus, the West Chester Police Department has law enforcement authority at the Voice of America Learning Center, the Cincinnati Police Department has law enforcement authority at the Cincinnati campus, and the Police Grand-Ducale, Luxembourg has law enforcement authority at the Luxembourg campus.